UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: Enforcing Public Structure without Export: USV Certificates

 \end{theorem}

 \begin{proof} Fix any PPT adversary $\cA$ and PPT environment $\cZ$.
-We construct a PPT simulator $\s$ and employ the following sequence of hybrids: \begin{itemize} \item Hybrid \(\Game_0\) (real execution): Parties generate \((C,\zeta)\) via \(\mathsf{Cert}\), broadcast them, and generate receipt
+We construct a PPT simulator $\s$ and employ the following sequence of hybrids: \begin{itemize} \item Hybrid \(\Game_0\) (real execution): Each honest party $P_s$ receives $(C,\zeta)$ (generated via $\Cert(\pp,m)$ by the calling protocol or locally), computes $M:=\Open_M(\pp,C,\zeta)$ and the receipt